melo601/YoutubeVancet/README.md

 **This project is TEMPORARY discontinued, [View details](https://github.com/cuynu/ytvanced/discussions/104).**

-## Notice : This not an real YouTube Vanced project, it is a fork/clone of YouTube Vanced with limited features, see [reddit discussion](https://www.reddit.com/r/Vanced/comments/13i6v9j/how_bout_banning_ucuynu_off_from_this_subreddit/) !
+## Notice : This not an real YouTube Vanced project, it is a fork/fan-made project of YouTube Vanced with limited features, see [reddit discussion](https://www.reddit.com/r/Vanced/comments/13i6v9j/how_bout_banning_ucuynu_off_from_this_subreddit/) !